 \subsubsection{Ablation Studies}

-In the ablation experiment, shown as Table-\ref{tab:ablation-msra}, two experiments are designed to evaluate the real impacts of proposed structure.
-First, each module is removed to confirm the synergy between different modules.
-Second, BERT is replaced or removed to compare the impact of word embedding weights on the next layer input.
+Ablation Study in \Cref{tab:ablation-msra} evaluates the proposed structure through two experiments: (1) module removal to assess synergy, and (2) BERT replacement/removal to analyze word embedding impacts.

 \paragraph{Comparison between the base model and different BERT models} The experimental results of comparing the base model (S.N.1) with the models that introduce different BERT variants (S.N.2 and S.N.3) show that RoBERTa outperforms BERT in terms of vocabulary vectorization.
-This shows that RoBERTa has a stronger ability to represent text semantics and can capture contextual information more effectively.

 \paragraph{Comparison between naive attention and hierarchical EMA} When comparing the naive attention model (S.N.4) with the model based on hierarchical exponential moving average (Hierarchical EMA) (S.N.5), the experimental results show that the hierarchical attention mechanism can more effectively extract the weight distribution of key information under the constraint of exponential gain weights.